 - Refresh the starter a day or two before you plan to use it, or weekly if unused for more than seven days: discard half, and stir in 1 cup lukewarm water, and two cups light rye flour.

-- If you want to grow your starters in order to start somebody else off, remove yours from the fridge, add two cups of rye flour and two cups of luke warm water.
+- If you want to grow your starters in order to start somebody else off, remove yours from the fridge, and add two cups of rye flour and two cups of lukewarm water.
 Stir until smooth with a fork, then leave covered with a kitchen towel for 24 hours.

 - Lift out two cups of the starter and place in a plastic bag.
 Your friend now has their own starter, cloned from yours, a real case of spreading the love.